theprimarybrain/theprimarybrain.github.io/_posts/2017-10-18-Halloween-Sentence-Sorting-Cards.md

 If you are just stopping by, make sure to check out all of my other blog launch free giveaways.
 Thanks for stopping by my blog!

+[Click here to save this freebie](From my Dad: DJ is out of surgery and doing well.
+She's still out of it and restless, so please keep praying.) to your favorite Pinterest board.

 ![Laurin]({{ site.github.url }}/assets/img/laurin.png)